SavinaRoja/OpenAccess_EPUB/docs/usageguide.rst

   ``oaepub configure where``

-At any point, you may re-run the `configure` command to change your settings or edit the `config.py` file.
-The ``oaepub clearcache manual`` command will print out the location of the cache itself as well as *attempt* to launch a platform-appropriate file browser at that location.
+At any point, you may re-run the `configure` command to change your settings or edit the `config.py` file in a text editor.
+The
+``oaepub clearcache manual`` command will print out the location of the cache itself as well as *attempt* to launch a platform-appropriate file browser at that location.

 Interactive Configuration
 +++++++++++++++++++++++++